-The Google Fit app is free to download for Android devices and once you've got it up and running it can use the sensors in your phone to track your progress.
+The Google Fit app is free to download for Android devices and once you've got it up and running it can use the sensors in your phone or on your wearable to track your progress.
 You can also add activities manually, or use one of the following apps or gadgets for the job instead.

 If MapMyFitness is your running app of choice then you'll be pleased to hear that it's also fully compatible with Google Fit, sharing stats on your runs, improvements in your fitness, calories burned and all the other vital statistics supported by Google's health platform.

 Nike+ Run Club

 The app previously known as Nike+ Running, this latest incarnation continues the tradition of being one of the best and most versatile run trackers out there for Android, and thankfully the Google Fit integration has been kept.
 It works well with friends too.

 Running app Runkeeper covers all the statistics you want to record at any speed from a walk to a full-on sprint.
 Having all of the key data backed up in Google Fit as well makes the app even more of an appealing choice.

 Runtastic is compatible with nearly every app going, so Google Fit support is no surprise (it's good news too for users of the companion running band and Moment watches).
 It's also where Adidas is focusing all its energy now that the miCoach service is dead and gone.
 The Runtastic Me app can also suck in Google Fit data obtained from other sources.